brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-12-a-tremulous-terrain-energy-dashboards.md

----
-layout: post
-title: A Tremulous Terrain - Energy DashBoards
+# A Tremulous Terrain - Energy DashBoards
----

 In an era of energy independence and increased global warming, using electricity smartly is as important as using it sparsely.